DSC-SPIDAL/davs/README.md

 davs
 ====

 Deterministic Annealing Vector Sponge is a scalable and parallel clustering program that operate on both vector space and non-vector spaces.
+GitHub page for this project is available at http://dsc-spidal.github.io/davs/

 Publications
 -----